tasmota/docs/docs/Scripting-Language.md

 `#define MQTT_EVENT_MSIZE` xxx   (default is 256)
 `#define MQTT_EVENT_JSIZE` xxx   (default is 400)

-**SD Card Support** (+ 10k flash)
+**File System Support**
+`#define USE_UFILESYS`
+optional for SD_CARD:
-`#define USE_SCRIPT_FATFS` `CARD_CS`
+`#define USE_SDCARD`
-`CARD_CS` = GPIO of card chip select
+`#define SDCARD_CS_PIN X` X = GPIO of card chip select
 SD card uses standard hardware SPI GPIO: mosi,miso,sclk
-with 4M flash on ESP8266 and special linker file you may specify -1 for CS and get a flash file system with the same functionality but but very low capacity (e.g. 2 MB)
+depending on used linker file you get a flash file system with the same functionality but very low capacity (e.g. 2 MB)
 A maximum of four files may be open at a time
 e.g., allows for logging sensors to a tab delimited file and then downloading the file ([see Sensor Logging example](#sensor-logging))
-The downloading of files may be executed in a kind of "multitasking" when bit 7 of loglvl is set (128+loglevel)
-Without multitasking 150kb/s (all processes are stopped during downloading), with multitasking 50kb/s (other Tasmota processes are running)
-The script itself is also stored on the SD card with a default size of 4096 characters
+The script itself is also stored on the file system with a default size of 8192 characters

-**SD card directory support** (+ 1,2k flash)
-`#define SDCARD_DIR`
-Shows a web SD card directory (submenu of scripter) where you can upload and download files to/from sd card

 `fr=fo("fname" m)` open file fname, mode 0=read, 1=write, 2=append (returns file reference (0-3) or -1 for error)
 (alternatively m may be: r=read, w=write, a=append)